top of page

 goddesses, superheroes/sheroes/humans, villains, etc. and then make millions and

-until we forget what they've done.
-The reframes often involve turning Black ☥
+with false rhetoric until we forget what they've done.
+The reframes often involve

-Indigenous People against each other so that we have to call on the colonizer to swoop
+turning Black ☥ Indigenous People against each other so that we have to call on the

 Oloya uses them as symbols of modernity and plastic waste from outside Africa, which contrast vividly with the organic bark cloth that comes from inside the continent.
 'Much of our environment in Africa is not made in Africa.
 It is brought in and is rotting in Africa,' says the artist.
 'But I put the dead phones on the dress to give people hope - we can recycle things, we can reuse things.' ...
 Oloya managed to escape after 18 months.
 And art became his refuge.
 In 2004, he graduated from Makerere School of Fine Art - paying his way by DJing at night and selling toys that he had been making since he was a child.
 Oloya believes in the power of art to change people's lives. ☥ Penny Dale From, 'Peter Oloya - The Ugandan LRA Child Soldier Who Moulded A New Future In Art'